gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 So we disable the test, but our goal is to make it green.
 We write another - this time a unit test, to guide us towards writing the code that will make the acceptance test pass.

-And this is the first of three descending strategies which i call: **Skip and Descend**.
+And this is the first of three descending strategies which I call: **Skip and Descend**.

 ### Skip and Descend